kgdunn/pid-book/univariate-review/univariate-review.rst

 	    :align: center
 	    :scale: 60

 	Now let's look at the analytical answer.
-As before, using the code from question 4, we can calculate :math:`z = 1.86 = \dfrac{6.27}{3.375}` (where :math:`s_p^2 = 62.7`), with a probability of 96.1% that we will have a value smaller than this (risk = 3.9% that we are wrong).
+As before, we can calculate :math:`z = 1.86 = \dfrac{6.27}{3.375}` (where :math:`s_p^2 = 62.7`), with a probability of 96.1% that we will have a value smaller than this (risk = 3.9% that we are wrong).
 A confidence interval would be :math:`-0.77 <  \mu_{\text{M}} - \mu_{\text{D}}< 13.3`.
 And it is at this point that you should realize the problem, even if you didn't plot your data.
-The fact that the confidence interval only just includes zero is what worries me; if the two methods were roughly equivalent, then the interval should span zero with rough symmetry.
+The fact that the confidence interval only just includes zero is what should raise concern; if the two methods were roughly equivalent, then the interval should span zero with rough symmetry.
 But this is too close.

 	So omitting the second point and repeating the analysis gives: calculate :math:`z = 3.24 = \dfrac{9.20}{2.84}` (where :math:`s_p^2 = 40.4`), with a probability of 99.8% that we will have a value smaller than this (risk = 0.2% that we are wrong).
 A confidence interval would be :math:`3.2 <  \mu_{\text{M}} - \mu_{\text{D}}< 15.2`; this is a result that is much more aligned with the plotted data.